Relation Between Photoionisation Cross Sections and Attosecond Time Delays: Results and discussions

-Now we discuss a specific type of antiresonance, the Cooper minimum (CM), which has a distinctly different origin compared to Fano or shape resonance \cite{cooper1962photoionization,woerner09a,schoun14a}.
-Nevertheless, the cross section near the minimum is approximately parabolic, which can be locally fitted by a negative-Lorentzian curve, which corresponds to $r = \sigma_{\rm b}/\sigma_{\rm a} \rightarrow -1$, and therefore $Q=0$, $\gamma \rightarrow 0$ in Eq. (\ref{eq:sigma_general}).
-We note that using $Q\neq0$ one can describe the asymmetry of the CM (see Appendix for details).
+The Cooper minima are antiresonances that have a distinctly different origin compared to the Fano or shape resonances \cite{cooper62a,woerner09a,schoun14a}.
+Nevertheless, the cross section near the minimum can be locally fitted by a Fano lineshape with $\gamma \rightarrow 0$ in expression (\ref{eq:sigma_general}) (see \ref{sec:appendix_Fano_CM} for details).
 Although $\pm \gamma$ give the same cross section, they have different topological structures on the complex plane.
-Only the transition amplitude corresponding to the positive $\gamma$ is minimum-phase, which leads to a negative time delay, while the negative $\gamma$ gives a positive time delay, as plotted in Fig. \ref{fig:D_Cooper}.
-The latter has a zero at $(-Q+{\rm i}|\gamma|)$, and its transition amplitude is denoted as $\breve{D}(\epsilon)$.
-The LHT-retrieved transition amplitude can be expressed as
+Only the transition amplitude corresponding to the positive $\gamma$ is minimum-phase, which leads to a negative time delay and is expressed by (\ref{eq:tau_analytical}) using the same fitting parameters, while the negative $\gamma$ gives a positive time delay, as demonstrated in figure \ref{fig:D_Cooper}.
+We can quantify the relative shift of the trajectory by defining the parameter: